-- All candidates for admission must fulfill the minimum academic requirements for admission to the UofSC School of Medicine Greenville.
+- All candidates for admission must fulfill the minimum academic requirements for admission to the USC School of Medicine Greenville.

-- All candidates for the M.D. degree must complete all required courses, clerkships, and rotations at UofSC School of Medicine Greenville.
+- All candidates for the M.D. degree must complete all required courses, clerkships, and rotations at USC School of Medicine Greenville.

 - All candidates for admission and all candidates for the M.D. degree must possess sufficient

 physical, intellectual, interpersonal, social, emotional, psychological and communication

 a. establish appropriate relationships with a wide range of faculty members, professional colleagues, and patients.
 Candidates should possess the personal qualities of integrity, empathy, concern for the welfare of others, commitment to life-long learning, and motivation.
 They must possess the emotional and psychological health required for the full use of their intellectual abilities; the exercise of good judgment; the prompt completion of all responsibilities associated with the diagnosis and care of patients; and the development of mature, sensitive, and effective relationships with patients, patients’ families, and professional colleagues.
 They must be able to adapt to changing environments, to be flexible, and to function in the face of ambiguities inherent in any clinical situation.

 Candidates must be able to speak, to hear, to read, to write, and to observe patients in order to elicit information, to describe changes in mood, activity, posture, and behavior, and to perceive nonverbal communications.
 Candidates must be able to communicate effectively and efficiently in the English language in oral and written form with all members of the health care team.
 Candidates must be mobile and able to function independently within the clinical environment.